 Acceptance of gender-fair language.
-The acceptance of gender-fair language (M = 3.09, SD = 0.87, Cronbach's $\alpha = .84$ ) was measured on 5-point scales from 1 (agree not at all) to 5 (agree very much) using the following five items (Nagl-Pietris, 2008): "In my opinion, the topic [gender-fair language] is overly emphasized.", "I don't mind gender-fair language.", "I like that job announcements always address both sexes.", "While writing, I pay attention to the use of gender-fair language in my everyday professional life."
+The acceptance of gender-fair language (M = 3.09, SD = 0.87, Cronbach's $\alpha = .84$) was measured on 5-point scales from 1 (agree not at all) to 5 (agree very much) using the following five items (Nagl-Pietris, 2008): "In my opinion, the topic [gender-fair language] is overly emphasized.", "I don't mind gender-fair language.", "I like that job announcements always address both sexes.", "While writing, I pay attention to the use of gender-fair language." and "I pay attention to the use of gender-fair language in my everyday professional life."

 Motivation to act without prejudice.
-We used the MVV-16 (Banse & Gawronski, 2003) with 5-point scales from 1 (agree not at all) to 5 (agree very much, M = 3.71, SD = 0.49, Cronbach's $\alpha = .77$ ), e.g. "You should not laugh at jokes about minorities" or "You should not be guided by your prejudices".
+We used the MVV-16 (Banse & Gawronski, 2003) with 5-point scales from 1 (agree not at all) to 5 (agree very much, M = 3.71, SD = 0.49, Cronbach's $\alpha = .77$), e.g. "You should not laugh at jokes about minorities" or "You should not be guided by your prejudices".

 Political orientation.
-To determine political orientation we used the method of self-characterization in the left/right spectrum.
-Participants placed themselves on a scale ranging from 1 ( $far\ left$ ) to 5 ( $far\ right\ M = 2.50$ , SD = 0.61).
+To determine political orientation we used the method of selfcharacterization in the left/right spectrum.
+Participants placed themselves on a scale ranging from 1 (far left) to 5 (far right, M = 2.50, SD = 0.61).

 Education level.
-We asked about the highest level of education (1 = no graduation, 2 = student, 3 = Hauptschulabschluss [graduation certificate of a main school], 4 = Realschulabschluss [graduation certificate of a middle school], 5 = Abitur [graduation certificate of an academic high school], 6 = university degree).
+We asked about the highest level of education $(1 = no \ graduation, 2)$ = student, 3 = Hauptschulabschluss [graduation certificate of a main school], 4 = Realschulabschluss [graduation certificate of a middle school], 5 = Abitur [graduation certificate of an academic high school], 6 = university degree).